 The dialogue sessions were each two hours long, and consisted of four main parts.
 The dialogues were led by primary facilitators who received training and a script at a session that occurred on June 26th 2012, prior to the first dialogue.
 In addition, small group facilitators, who also attended the training, guided small group work.

-Overview of Process
+Introduction

 Following welcoming remarks made by a community leader or representative from the hospitals/health departments, the primary facilitator spent approximately fifteen minutes providing an overview of the dialogue process.
 He/she first presented the focus questions to the group, so that participants could keep these questions in mind throughout the dialogue.
 The facilitator then introduced the concept of the scenarios and described them as real-life stories of individuals who are representative of people in the capital area.
 He/she also explained that these stories would be discussed later on during the dialogue, and would serve as triggers for their thoughts about the factors that influence health.
 Next, the facilitator discussed a concentric circle graphic in order to introduce the participants to indicators from the Community Health Profile Report.
 The graphic started with health outcomes in the center, surrounded by health behavior factors and stressors.
 Outside the ring of health behaviors was a circle indicating the social determinants of health.
 Finally, the opportunity measures (income distribution, and housing segregation) were present on the outermost portion of the circle.
 When presenting this graphic, the facilitator discussed how all of the different indicators influence health outcomes, and often influence each other.
 In addition, a distinction was made between behavioral indicators that influence individual health, versus social determinants and opportunity measures which impact population health.
 Following the presentation of the graphic, the facilitator revisited the scenarios, by reading scenario one in order to help participants understand the connections between the different indicators, and how they can influence a person’s health.
 While reading the scenario, whenever an indicator was mentioned, that indicator would light up on the concentric circle graphic in the powerpoint.
 After reading the scenario, the facilitator asked the participants to keep these connections in mind throughout the dialogue.